 - in Australia (or in some other location or context).

-Before you start reading or writing, try to come up with an outline or plan based on your existing knowledge of the topic (from lectures and pre-lecture reading), and understanding of the question.
+Before you start reading or writing, review your existing knowledge of the topic (from lectures and pre-lecture reading), and understanding of the question.
 This will help you read with more focus, and take notes that are more useful.

 Start by brainstorming.
 You could do this on paper by writing down the key words from your assignment topic.
 Then jot down any questions, issues, ideas or topics that your essay needs to explore.
-At this stage, just get it down on paper.
-Don't worry about filtering or organising your thoughts.
+Don't worry about filtering or organising your thoughts for now.

 When you're done, see if you can organise your ideas.